HL7/US-Core/source/pages/_includes/us-core-immunization-search.md

 - See the [General Guidance] section for additional rules and expectations when a server requires status parameters.
+- See the [General Guidance] section for additional guidance on searching for multiple patients.

 #### Mandatory Search Parameters: